This article outlines the steps to track conversions with several common registration confirmation processes.

 Using the Feathr Super Pixel to track conversions

-If the URL changes:
+If the URL changes for each step:

 If you have dynamic URLs within your registration workflow, place the super pixel on every page of the workflow.
 Why?
 Because, if possible, it's important to track when a visitor starts a registration but doesn't submit it.
 You can later target those visitors with a “cart abandonment” campaign that encourages them to come back and complete their registration.
 Cart abandonment campaigns generally have high conversion rates.